 The year I finally decided to follow the path of many Antipodeans (a term in the UK used to describe a person from Australia or New Zealand) before me and move to London, life threw me a curveball.
 I was offered the chance to spend three months living and working as an expat in the Middle East, specifically in the city of Doha in Qatar.

-The decision-making process lasted about five seconds, with me responding emphatically in the affirmative.
-I thought I was signing up for the adventure of a lifetime.
-In this regard, I was not wrong.
+The decision-making process lasted about five seconds, and I responded emphatically in the affirmative.
+I thought I was signing up for the adventure of a lifetime, and I was not wrong.

 Expat Advice for the Middle East